rebecca-xm/lezione_12112021/README.md

 # lezione_12112021
-Lezione JS (widget to do - fetch - local storage)
+Lezione JS (widget to do - fetch - local storage - nodeList)